orkhan-sari/Crossbred-poultry-impact/README.md

-# Crossbred-poultry-impact
+# Replication .do
-Here, I add the cleaning do file for public use and perusal.
+This repository supplies the cleaning do file for replication purposes, public use and perusal for the resach article:  [Crossbred poultry adoption and impact: Evidence from Ethiopia](https://doi.org/10.1016/j.ssaho.2022.100394).